denvergeeks/discourse-rich-previews/README.md

 The composer button is optional.

-Users can also append `{preview}` to any eligible URL in post content to render it as a Rich Preview.
+In the composer, users can also manually append `{preview}` to any eligible URL in post content to render it as a Rich Preview.
 For example:

 `https://example.com/webpage {preview}`

-Users can append `{preview=off}` to any URL to override (for that link only) any preset or default rule that would render it as a Rich Preview.
+Also, users can manually append `{preview=off}` to any URL to override (for that instance of that URL only) any preset or default rule that would otherwise render that URL as a Rich Preview.
 For example:

 `https://example.com/webpage {preview=off}`